cpq/bare-metal-programming-guide/README.md

 `.data` section to RAM.
 Also it has to write zeroes to the whole `.bss` section.
 Our `.data` and `.bss` sections are empty, but let's modify our `_reset()` function anyway to handle them properly.

-Also, our `_reset()` function should set the initial stack pointer, cause our vector table has zero in the corresponding entry at index 0.

 In order to do all that, we must know where stack starts, and where data and bss section start.
 This we can specify in the "linker script", which is a file